puppetlabs/puppet-docs/source/puppet/4.6/config_ssl_external_ca.markdown

 ### Normal Puppet master certificate requirements still apply

 Any Puppet master certificate must contain the DNS name at which agent nodes will attempt to contact that master, either as the subject common name (CN) or as a Subject Alternative Name (DNS).

-### Format of X-Client-DN request header

-Rack web servers must set a client request header, which the Puppet master will check based on the [`ssl_client_header` setting][client_header].

-This header should conform to the following specifications:

-* The value of the client certificate's distinguished name (DN) should be in [RFC-2253](http://www.ietf.org/rfc/rfc2253.txt) format.
-The format of the `SSL_CLIENT_S_DN` environment variable (set by `mod_ssl` in Apache 2.2 and newer) is fully supported.
-* Alternatively, the value of this request header may be in "OpenSSL" format.

-### Revocation

-Certificate revocation list (CRL) checking works in all three supported configurations as long as the CRL file is distributed to the agents and masters using an "out of band" process.
-Puppet won't automatically update the CRL on any of the system's components.

-#### If unused:

-If revocation lists are **not** being used by the external CA, you must disable CRL checking on the agent.
-Set `certificate_revocation = false` in the `[agent]` section of [puppet.conf][conf] on **every agent node.**

-(If it's not set to false and the agent doesn't already have a CRL file, it will try to download one from the master.
-This will fail, because the master must have the CA service disabled.)

-#### If used:

-If revocation lists **are** being used by the external CA, then the CRL file must be manually distributed to **every agent node** as a Privacy Enhanced Mail (PEM) encoded bundle.
-Puppet will not automatically distribute this file.

-To determine where to put the CRL file, run `puppet agent --configprint hostcrl`.

 ## Option 1: Single CA